SEN Information Report

-Mrs Fox (SENCO) is happy to meet with you to discuss ways in which you can support your child at home.
+Our SENCO and Headteacher is happy to meet with you to discuss ways in which you can support your child at home.

 If external agencies have been involved, you will always be invited to a meeting with them to discuss school and parental concerns.

 What support will there be for my child’s overall well-being?

 Our primary concern within Our Lady of Furness Catholic Federation is the well being of all our pupils.